Security at Agility

 Audits and monitoring

-All access and activity, including any changes to configuration, within our Azure systems is audited and monitored for a history trail.
-Any code changes are performed via Azure DevOps using Slot based deployment.
+All access and activity, including any changes to configuration, within our Azure systems is audited and monitored with a history trail.
+Any code changes are performed via Azure DevOps using slot-based deployment.

-Agility's Content Manager and Ecommerce component is declared to be PCI Compliant.
+Agility's Content Manager is declared to be PCI Compliant.
 We do not store or process card or payment credential information.
 We utilize tokenization and provider-specific vaults to validate, process, and capture transactions.

 Our infrastructure runs in Microsoft Azure, where all components are deployed in at least three resource areas, minimizing disruptions caused by any failure and keeping your content constantly available.
 All services are deployed on load-balanced App Services, a Platform-as-a-Service (PaaS) system that keeps multiple instances of our code running at the same time.
 In addition, Azure Traffic Manager is used to geo-locate our services across multiple regions with failover in case of a failure in the primary region.